A journey of rewilding across the spectacular Scottish Highlands.

 - Get up close with leaping salmon and red squirrels.

-- Enjoy a day trip to Scotland’s west coast in search of white-tailed eagles and otters.
+- Enjoy a day trip to Scotland’s dramatic west coast.

 - Relax in our mountain lodge and dine on delicious home-cooked food.